spatie/css-styleguide/README.md

 - Defined in `components/*.scss`, `patterns/*.scss` or `views/*.scss`
 - A single reusable component, patterns or view specific block
 - Children are separated with `__`
-- All lowercase, can contain `-` in name.
+- All lowercase, can contain `-` in name

 ```html
 class="news"